In this article

 With the current uncertainty in the UK’s political and economic landscape, and the potential for interest rate hikes on the horizon, more and more borrowers are looking to restructure their finances to give them greater certainty over their financial outgoings.

 In doing so, it’s often a good idea to look at your primary mortgage as a means of restructuring your finances, consolidating debts or freeing up money.
 But for many borrowers, it makes more financial sense to leave their current mortgage alone due to a preferable interest rate, or to avoid early repayment charges, for example.

 In cases like this, it might be worth looking into a ‘second charge’ mortgage.
-Also known as a secured loan or homeowner loan, a second charge mortgage uses your home as security in order to raise funds.
+Also known as aor homeowner loan, a second charge mortgage uses your home as security in order to raise funds.